-The most common use of cryopreservation, is that it allows couples undergoing In-Vitro Fertilization (IVF) to freeze their extra embryos, which can be used in a subsequent cycle, for a second attempt if the first try of In-Vitro Fertilization (IVF) was unsuccessful or for future children, without having to again undergo the entire ovarian stimulation process.
+The most common use of cryopreservation is that it allows couples undergoing In-Vitro Fertilization (IVF) to freeze their extra embryos, which can be used for a second attempt if the first try of In-Vitro Fertilization (IVF) was unsuccessful or for future children without having to again undergo the entire ovarian stimulation process.
 Not only does it save them a considerable amount of expense; but in the case of wanting to have another child, they get to use their embryos from a cycle that worked and "when they were younger", thus improving success rates by decreasing the risks of chromosome abnormalities and miscarriage that can be associated with increasing maternal age.

-Another indication for cryopreservation, is when a woman has produced a large number of eggs and is at risk of OHSS, or ovarian hyperstimulation syndrome, which worsens with pregnancy.
-Rather than cancelling the cycle, the eggs can be recovered and fertilized and than all the embryos can be cryopreserved; allowing measures to be taken that will reduce the severity of OHSS which would normally interfere with getting pregnant.
+Another indication for cryopreservation is when a woman has produced a large number of eggs and is at risk of OHSS, or ovarian hyperstimulation syndrome, which worsens with pregnancy.
+Rather than canceling the cycle, the eggs can be recovered and fertilized, and then all the embryos can be cryopreserved, allowing measures to be taken that will reduce the severity of OHSS which would normally interfere with getting pregnant.
 The embryos can then be transferred in a subsequent on-stimulated cycle without any risk of OHSS.

-After a couple has completed childbearing and have remaining embryos, they must decide on the disposition of those embryos.
+After a couple has completed childbearing and has remaining embryos, they must decide on the disposition of those embryos.